Toe Blake

 Blake retired as a player in 1951, and soon after turned to coaching.
 After several years in lower leagues he was named the Canadiens' coach in 1955, and would remain in that role until his retirement in 1968.
+He was the first coach to win 500 games with one team.
 As coach of the Canadiens he won the Stanley Cup a further eight times, and helped Montreal become one of the most dominant teams in NHL history.

 Early life

 Blake was one of 13 children to Wilmer and Arzélie Blake (11 survived childhood).
 Wilmer (born 1874) was originally from Massachusetts and had moved to Canada around 1896, and was of English and Irish ancestry.
 Arzélie was born in Buckingham, Quebec in 1877; her family, the Filions, had arrived in Quebec in the 17th century.
 Wilmer and Arzélie married in 1898, and shortly after moved to Sudbury, Ontario for work.
 Soon after Blake's birth the family moved to Coniston, as the mine Wilmer had been working at was slowly closing.